falgun143/KiranaClub/README.md

 3. **Run migrations:**

-     All then db connection strings are already hardcoded for the ease of testing
+     All the db connection strings are already hardcoded for the ease of testing

    ```bash
    npx prisma migrate dev